Gubbings/GameWizardMan/README.md

 # GameWizardMan
-Rek people with the towers

-TD game based in a fantasy world.
+Tower defence game based in a fantasy world.
+Created as a final project for the Game Software Engineering class.